 Do I need special Irish Coffee Glasses?

-Traditional irish coffees are made in a clear stemmed glass coffee mug.
+Traditional Irish coffees are made in a clear stemmed glass coffee mug.
 I’m not sure why this is the glassware of choice, but every Irish whiskey I had in Ireland, was served in a clear stemmed glass.
 I had some difficulty finding mine, and ended up finding them on Amazon, here.

 What Kind of Whiskey do You Use in Irish Coffee?